 Vehicle plant models are created using the MICROGen flexiTARGET blockset which can support any version of MATLAB up to the latest release.
 It includes support for GCC and other low-cost compilers, as well as supporting the latest MICROGen hardware.

-The functionality of the DTB is defined by the plant model downloaded to it.
+The functionality of the DTB is defined by the powertrain simulator software, and specifically the plant model downloaded to it.
 It’s then configured and controlled during normal test operation via a bespoke GUI running in VISUALCONNX.
 This allows the DTB to be physically ‘driven’ by a human operator via a touch screen interface or by test automation.
 Alternatively the production pedals, steering wheel, gearstick and other controls can be used to drive the simulation.

 A simulation model is used to define the desired dynamic behaviours, as well as control the signal flow and configure and scale the I/O, as required.
 The simulation model for the DTB is written in MATLAB Simulink®, with add2 being able to provide full assistance in this process from requirements specification to the final production.